octopusthink/nautilus/src/components/ui/Tag/README.md

 ### A tag can be removed

-You may want to use tags to allow users to add and remove attributes from an object.
+You may want to use Tags to allow users to add and remove attributes from an object.
 You can do this by passing the `dismissable` prop.
 When a Tag is removable, it will be indicated with a "dismiss" button (stylised as an `X`/"close" icon).

 ```jsx